 To support our work with local governments the SCCP employs a social enterprise model (SEM) when undertaking policy reviews and or developing locally relevant, meaningful language and approaches for municiplaities to address SARA responsibilities within their jurisdiction.
 To date the SCCP has worked with the District of West Vancouver, District of Squamish, Resort Municipality of Whistler and Sunshine Coast Regional District as well as providing guidance to a range of municipalities as they begin the necessary steps to address protecting species at risk and their habitat.

-In late spring 2017 the SCCP will be launching the availability of specialized training workshops on SEAR management and best practices for staff [and elected officials].
+The SCCP provides specialized training workshops with an accredited professional on SEAR management and best practices for staff [and interested elected officials].
 The session modules cover an introduction to SARA, municipal responsibilities, how to identify priority South Coast species at risk and their critical habitat attributes and approaches for protecting and recovering species at risk and their habitat.

 Working with the SCCP provides a cost effective approach for local governments to benefit from the SCCP's expertise and assistance in dealing with species at risk and critical habitat conservation.
 Ultimately the goal is to have a consistent and committed approach to integrating species and ecosystems at risk in land use policies and practices.